UrielGuy/bettercppsax/README.md

 };
 ```

-This allows us to express every token as a single object with the token type and an optional value. so every state can be expressed as a method, taking
+This allows us to express every token as a single object with the token type and an optional
-the current token as a parameter.
-These are also relatively cheap and can be passed by value.
-We are now only
-required to create a single "native" event handler, and translate all events into this structure.
+value.
+Once a token is represented as an object, we can handle it quite simply. the approach
+taken by this library is that a handler for a token should be a function that takes a token as
+a parameter.

 ### State Managment